3. Lab Preparation

 exit

-To enable the menu bar in Firefox, Right-click any empty space in the tab bar (or top toolbar) and check Menu Bar.
+Enable the menu bar in Firefox to facilitate copy and paste operations with workflows.
+Right-click any empty space in the tab bar (or top toolbar) and check Menu Bar.

 Make sure to fill and save the credentials file as described in this section.
 Do not skip any of the steps, as the credentials will be required for later sections of the lab.